-Alan and Vernon were holding their towels and chatting while waiting when she emerged — wearing that bikini, causing her father to gasp.
+Alan and Vernon were holding their towels and chatting by the door when she emerged — wearing that bikini, causing both men to gasp.

 Ellie smirked, a bit embarrassed, but then tightened her jaw.
 “Okay, Dad.
 Let’s see who can stir up the best memories now.”